blukatdevelopment/FPS_Framework/Planning/README.md

 FPS mouse and keyboard controls.
 - DONE WASD movement
 - DONE Mouse aiming/turning
-- Left Mouse to punch or shoot rifle
+- DONE Left Mouse to punch or shoot rifle
-- R to reload rifle
+- DONE R to reload rifle
 - DONE Tab to switch between rifle and hand.
 - DONE Escape to bring open or close pause menu, toggling gameplay input handling.

 **Equipment**
-Every Actor should spawn with a hand and a rifle.
+DONE Every Actor should spawn with a hand and a rifle.
 The rifle should equip upon init.

-When an item is equipped, its scene should be loaded in the actor's hand position.
-An actor's input handler should direct certain inputs to the equipped item.
+DONE When an item is equipped, its scene should be loaded in the actor's hand position.
+DONE An actor's input handler should direct certain inputs to the equipped item.

-When an item is unequipped, its scene should be removed from the Actor's node and freed.
-Equipping one item should unequip the other.
+DONE When an item is unequipped, its scene should be removed from the Actor's node.
+DONE Equipping one item should unequip the other.

 **Health**
-An Actor should have health ranging from 0 to 100.
-The Actor should have at least one hitbox as a means for weapons to deliver damage.
+DONE An Actor should have health ranging from 0 to 100.
+DONE The Actor should have at least one hitbox as a means for weapons to deliver damage.
 A dead Actor should rotate on its side as to indicate it is dead.
 A dead actor's input handler should ignore all non-menu input.

 **Melee Weapon**